 Biography Paula Varela-Tomasco

-Food Engineer from Universidad de la República (Uruguay, 2002).
-PhD in Food Science and Technology from the Universidad Politécnica de Valencia (Spain, 2007).
-I have wide experience in academic and industrial research, and collaborations with research groups from Europe, Asia and South America.
-My past positions include lecturer in the Universidad de la Republica in Uruguay, pre- and post-doctoral researcher in the Institute of Agrochemistry and Food Technology in Valencia, Spain and Senior Sensory and Consumer Scientist in Kraft Foods UK R&D.
+Food Engineer from Universidad de la República (Uruguay) and PhD from the Universidad Politécnica de Valencia (Spain).
+With wide experience in academic and industrial research, my past positions include lecturer in the Universidad de la República in Uruguay, pre- and post-doctoral researcher in the Institute of Agrochemistry and Food Technology in Valencia, Spain, and Senior Sensory and Consumer Scientist in Kraft Foods UK R&D.

 Paula Varela-Tomasco has 72 publications at Nofima:

 1. November 2020 – 31.
 October 2028

 Digital Food Quality (short named DigiFoods) is a centre for research-based innovation (SFI) with the purpose of developing smart sensor solutions for food quality assessment directly in the processing lines, throughout the food value chains.
 The obtained food quality information will be used for optimization of both processes and value chains and make the food industry more efficient and sustainable.

 1. February 2018 – 31.
 December 2022